 Defining shame and humiliation

 To understand the question, shame and humiliation must first be defined independent of each other.
-Most definitions confusingly include both words even though they seem to describe different emotions and experiences.
+Many definitions confusingly include both words even though they seem to describe different emotions and experiences.

 Shame seems to involve common attachment A-strategies of perceptions of failing to meet an external (and often too high) standard (“not good enough”), judgment by others, self-blame, and perhaps an over-assumption of responsibility.